• Mail

 homeruninspections@icloud.com

-Believe you me, as a technician working for the cable and phone companies, we went through roll after roll of underground cable during the spring and the fall.
+Believe you me, as a technician working for the cable and phone companies in Oklahoma for over a decade, we went through roll after roll of underground cable during the spring and the fall.
 On more than one occasion, in addition to cutting the customer’s own cable line, they had also damaged electrical and gas lines.
+It’s important to Know What’s Below.
+Call 811 Before you Dig.

 It only takes a few seconds to damage a buried pipeline, but the consequences could last